k-abai/Abai-Mag/README.md

 Open the `analysis.ipynb` notebook and run the provided cell to display the magnetopause surface under example solar wind conditions.

+## Importance

+The uniqueness of this research lies in the dynamic nature of the magnetopause.
+Unlike most existing models that rely heavily on theoretical formulations, this study introduces a data-driven approach trained exclusively on empirical observations focused on the r[re] position influenced by solar wind conditions.
+While it focuses specifically on the dayside magnetopause, the model offers a fresh perspective by capturing variability and interactions, contributing a novel and practical viewpoint to magnetopause modeling.

 ## Acknowledgment

 I would like to extend my sincere thanks to **Connor O'Brien** ([connor-obrien888](https://github.com/connor-obrien888)) for his mentorship and support throughout the development of this project.

 Connor's guidance helped shape both the structure and logic of the codebase, and his contributions were instrumental in my learning process.
-Special thanks for providing the `sw_loader.py` module, which played a key role in the implementation.
+Special thanks for providing the `sw_loader.py` module, which played a key role in development.

 > His work: [https://github.com/connor-obrien888](https://github.com/connor-obrien888)